 What To Wear Hiking and Walking In Iceland | What Shoes Do You Need For Iceland?

 Footwear for Iceland

 Iceland is a wet country, and the landscape is varied, so you must remember to buy quality water-resistant hiking shoes.
 I have a complete guide to the best hiking shoes for Iceland on the blog.
 Also consider waterproof pants and waterproof jacket if you are going to be doing something more adventurous.
 You could take along a pair of boots too.
 As I said above, although I took Camper boots these were also warm but these also double as walking boots because of the sole.
 I would recommend packing something with fur or wool lined boots like Ugg or Camper, and Sorel.

 Mens and Ladies Winter Boots

-Other Items to consider
+Other Items to Consider When Packing For Iceland

 Thermos Flask and Reusable Water bottle – Pack a thermos for hot drinks and a reusable water bottle for Iceland’s pure drinking water.